sebchris69/zigbee2mqtt.io/docs/devices/ZSS-ZK-THL.md

 ### Usage limitation

 The device reports illuminance variations instantly.
-Therefore temperature is reported each hour making this device useless for building a thermostat.
+Temperature is reported every 0.3°C, OK for building a thermostat except it freezes each 2 or 3 weeks
 <!-- Notes END: Do not edit below this line -->